 • Obesity and incontinence are linked – 10% loss of body mass can reduce symptoms by 50%.
 Research suggests mothers are heavier and older – both of which can increase the risk of incontinence and prolapse.

 • Multiple Cochrane reviews show that conservative treatment with specialist physiotherapy is effective for urinary incontinence, many causes of faecal incontinence and vaginal prolapse.

 • Around one in four women experience mental health challenges in pregnancy and during the 24 months after giving birth (e.g. depression, PTSD and birth trauma, anxiety, OCD, psychosis).

 • Dads have mental health challenges too.

-• There is a concern that due to the Coronavirus outbreak, mental health issues will skyrocket.
+• Due to the Coronavirus outbreak, mental health issues skyrocketed.

 • If you notice symptoms that cause a significant amount of distress or impairment, or if you are unsure, check-in with your GP for treatment options.

 • Websites like these can give you more information and connect you with clinicians specialising in perinatal mental health in your area (many of these organisations also run free helplines):

 https://www.mind.org.uk/ (The MIND charity, has a special page on maternal/parental mental health)